2021 All-Ireland Senior Football Championship final

-The 2021 All-Ireland Senior Football Championship final was the 134th final of the All-Ireland Senior Football Championship and the culmination of the 2021 All-Ireland Senior Football Championship.
-The match was played at Croke Park in Dublin on 11 September 2021.
-It was originally scheduled for 28 August but had to be postponed by two weeks when the – semi-final was postponed due to a COVID-19 outbreak.
+The 2021 All-Ireland Senior Football Championship final was a Gaelic football match played at Croke Park in Dublin on 11 September 2021 between Mayo and Tyrone, the culmination of the 2021 All-Ireland Senior Football Championship.
+It was the 134th final of that sport's primary competition, the All-Ireland Senior Football Championship.
+It was originally scheduled for 28 August but had to be postponed by two weeks when the Tyrone–Kerry semi-final was postponed due to a COVID-19 outbreak.

-Ulster champions Tyrone took on Connacht champions Mayo, in what was their first ever meeting in a final, winning their 4th title after a 2-14 to 0-15 win.
-Mayo lost their 11th consecutive final since 1989, losing 6 finals in 9 years, with this latest defeat on an identical scoreline to 2020, when Mayo lost to Dublin.
+Ulster champion Tyrone took on Connacht champion Mayo, in what was a first ever meeting between the teams at this stage of the competition, with the Ulster champion winning a 4th title after a 2–14 to 0–15 win.
+Mayo lost their 11th consecutive final since 1989 (a time when Tyrone had yet to win 1), including a sixth decider in 9 years, with this latest defeat on an identical scoreline to 2020 (when Mayo lost to Dublin), still enough for Tyrone to overtake Mayo on the all-time honours list.
+Yet this latest defeat was the last of the cursed finals, and Tyrone remained ahead of Mayo for only 5 years.

 The game was televised nationally on RTÉ2 as part of The Saturday Game live programme, presented by Joanne Cantwell from the outdoor COVID-19 pandemic-proofed studio at Croke Park, with analysis from Kevin McStay, Seán Cavanagh and Pat Spillane.
 Match commentary was provided by Ger Canning, assisted by Tomás Ó Sé.
 The game was also televised internationally by Sky Sports.